-To begin, create a list of your dream companies and see where you would fit in and what value you offer.
-You’ll then need to draft up an irresistible pitch which shows why and how you fit into the company.
-Lastly, do some investigative work and find out the appropriate person to send your pitch to, which is typically a decision-maker such as the HR manager.
+First, create a list of your dream companies and see where you would fit in and what value you offer.
+You’ll then need to draft an irresistible pitch that shows why and how you fit into the company.
+Lastly, do some investigative work and find out the appropriate person to send your pitch to, typically a decision-maker such as the HR manager.

 It is possible that a job can be created for you if you’re outstanding enough and offer value.
 This is one of the many reasons you shouldn’t be afraid of selling yourself to your dream companies.
 By doing this, you not only increase your chances of getting the job you want, but you’re getting better at marketing yourself, which is an invaluable skill to have.

 This is probably obvious to many, but when hunting for a new job, it’s the best time to breathe life into your resume.
 As well as updating your skills and experience, there are other ways to make it worth stopping to look at.
 Seeing as employers only have a few moments to spare, you want it to get their attention quickly.

 Tailor your resume to each job you’re applying for instead of creating a one size fits all version.
 Another ingredient for creating the perfect resume is to focus on your resume’s words as opposed to the design.